mathworks/matlab-teamcity-plugin/CONFIGDOC.md

       -  [Run MATLAB Command](#run-matlab-command)

 ## Use MATLAB as Executable
 To run MATLAB code and Simulink&reg; models using this plugin, you must have MATLAB installed on your build agent.
-When you add any of the build steps supported by the plugin to your build configuration, specify a MATLAB executable for use by the step.
+When you add any of the build steps supported by the plugin to your build configuration, specify a MATLAB executable to use for the step.
 To do this, specify the full path to the root folder of your preferred MATLAB version in the **MATLAB root** box of the build step configuration interface.

 You can use the [`matlabroot`](https://www.mathworks.com/help/matlab/ref/matlabroot.html) function to return the full path to your MATLAB root folder.
 The path depends on the platform, MATLAB version, and installation location.
 This table shows examples of the root folder path on different platforms.